 The upper decks of cruise ships can get quite windy.
 Unfortunately, that’s where the pool chairs are.
 Towel clips hold your towel firmly in place, so you’re not constantly adjusting it.

 They also keep your towel from falling down whenever you get up from your chair.
 It’s the little things in life…

 Don’t want to carry a bunch of pegs around with you?
-Towel BandIt elastic holders are a good alternative, stretching out wide enough to fit over both towel and deckchair.
+Towel Craber elastic holders are a good alternative, stretching out wide enough to fit over both towel and deckchair.

 If you have space in your luggage for it, a miniature fan can work wonders in a small cabin.
 Rooms without a balcony won’t have windows that open, so the air can get quite stale.